Supernova4422/Light-Show-Toolkit-/README.md

 ## LightShow file format
-The lightshow file format is a unique file format used by this program, "Example.ls" outlines the syntax and functionality of the format
+The lightshow file format is a unique file format used by this program, "Example.lightshow" outlines the syntax and functionality of the format

 Generally, a function is a collection of sequential commands.
 A command has three properties:
 * What the command does